csound/manual/docs/reference/opcodesReference.md

 [nrpn](../opcodes/nrpn.md) - Sends a NPRN (Non-Registered Parameter Number) message to the MIDI OUT port each time one of the input arguments changes.<br>
 [nsamp](../opcodes/nsamp.md) - Returns the number of samples loaded into a stored function table number.<br>
 [nstance](../opcodes/nstance.md) - Schedules a new instrument instance, storing the instance handle in a variable.<br>
-[nstrnum](../opcodes/nstrnum.md) - Returns the number of a named instrument.<br>
+[nstrnum](../opcodes/nstrnum.md) - Returns an instrument number from a name or definition.<br>
-[nstrstr](../opcodes/nstrstr.md) - Returns the string of a named instr from its number or an empty string if no such association exists.<br>
+[nstrstr](../opcodes/nstrstr.md) - Returns an instrument name from its number, or an empty string if no name matches.<br>
 [ntof](../opcodes/ntof.md) - Convert note name to frequency.<br>
 [ntom](../opcodes/ntom.md) - Convert note name to midi note number.<br>
 [ntrpol](../opcodes/ntrpol.md) - Calculates the weighted mean value (i.e. linear interpolation) of two input signals.<br>